-The most popular of these little treats is of course the pastel de nata — a small crispy pastry with an eggy, custard filling — so if you’re visiting Lisbon it’s basically compulsory to go and try an authentic one.
+The most popular of these little treats is, of course, the pastel de nata — a small crispy pastry with an eggy, custard filling — so if you’re visiting Lisbon it’s basically compulsory to go and try an authentic one.
 The question is, with so many cafes and bakeries (we call them “pastelarias”) who make their own cakes & pastries in-house, where do you go for the best pastel de nata in Lisbon?

 Pasteis de Belem

-I’ve been eating pasteis de nata from London cafes my whole life and although they’re nice, there’s something truly different about the ones from Belem.
+I’ve been eating pasteis de nata from London cafes my whole life and although they’re nice, there’s something truly different about the ones from Pasteis de Belem.
 The pastry base is much thinner than your usual pastel de nata, meaning when you bite into its crispy pastry you really can really feel the warm custard filling oozing out.

 The other big difference I noticed is that Belem’s custard filling is far less intense than most pasteis de nata I’ve eaten.
 Where most pasteis de nata have a comparatively strong, distinctive custard filling, the one from Pasteis de Belem is far more creamy and soft.
 For fat/sweet-toothed people like me, that means you can eat 2 or more of them without feeling sick.
 That’s always a good thing.

-Based in Baixa-Chiado, nearer to the heart of Lisbon, Manteigaria is a much smaller pastel de nata factory than Belem, but they’re being dubbed as the best pastel de nata you can get in Lisbon.
+Based in Baixa-Chiado, nearer to the heart of Lisbon, Manteigaria is a much smaller pastel de nata factory than Pasteis de Belem, but they’re being dubbed as the best pastel de nata you can get in Lisbon.